josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 Each definition translates to a [Route](api/router/Route) object which has two things: a `path`, the URL path segment for this route; and a `component`, the component associated with this route.

-The router draws upon its registry of definitions when the browser URL changes or when application code tells the router to navigate along a route path.
+The router draws upon the associated registry of definitions when the browser URL changes or when application code tells the router to navigate along a route path.

 The first route does the following:

-*   When the browser's location URL changes to match the path segment `/crisis-center`, then the router activates an instance of the `CrisisListComponent` and displays its view
+*   When the ocation URL of the browser changes to match the path segment `/crisis-center`, then the router activates an instance of the `CrisisListComponent` and displays the associated view
-*   When the application requests navigation to the path `/crisis-center`, the router activates an instance of `CrisisListComponent`, displays its view, and updates the browser's address location and history with the URL for that path
+*   When the application requests navigation to the path `/crisis-center`, the router activates an instance of `CrisisListComponent`, displays the associated view, and updates the address location and history of the browser with the URL for that path

 The first configuration defines an array of two routes with minimal paths leading to the `CrisisListComponent` and `HeroListComponent`.